patelayush3/event-management-dashboard/README.md

 - **💬 Virtual Event Assistant (Chatbot):** An AI assistant to answer user questions about specific event details or logistics (e.g., parking, dress code) using Retrieval-Augmented Generation (RAG).
 - **📊 Sentiment Analysis:** Analyze post-event feedback and reviews using natural language processing to provide actionable insights for organizers.

-## 🤝 Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/AmazingNLPFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingNLPFeature'`).
-4. Push to the branch (`git push origin feature/AmazingNLPFeature`).
-5. Open a Pull Request.

 ## 📄 License
 Distributed under the MIT License.
 See `LICENSE` for more information.